 - Applying automated risk rules during application processing

-- Using real-time portfolio insights to flag anomalies early
+- Providing real-time portfolio insights to flag anomalies early

-- Ensuring quick corrective action before issues escalate
+- Enabling quick corrective actions before issues escalate

 7. Improved process efficiency through workflow automation